Vacaville Pedestrian Accident Lawyer

 In the vast majority of collisions involving a pedestrian, the cause of the collision can be attributed to a distracted, intoxicated, or generally inattentive motorist.
 In fact, it is quite common for pedestrians to get hit by a motorist due to one, or a combination, for the following reasons:

-- Driver was under the influence of alcohol or prescription medications
+- The driver was under the influence of alcohol or prescription medications

-- Driver was traveling at an excessive rate of speed
+- The driver was traveling at an excessive rate of speed

-- Motorist failed to yield the right of way at a crosswalk or stop sign
+- The motorist failed to yield the right of way at a crosswalk or stop sign

-- Motorist neglected a signal or traffic sign
+- The motorist neglected a signal or traffic sign

-Under California law, pedestrians generally have the right of way to cross the street in both designated and unmarked crosswalks located at an intersection.
-According to California Vehicle Code § 21950, a motorist is legally obligated to yield the right of way to a pedestrian who is attempting to cross the street in a crosswalk or within an unmarked crosswalk at an intersection.
+Under California law, pedestrians generally have the right to cross the street in both designated and unmarked crosswalks located at an intersection.
+According to California Vehicle Code § 21950, a motorist is legally obligated to yield the right of way to a pedestrian attempting to cross the street in a crosswalk or within an unmarked crosswalk at an intersection.